Welcome to the E-rate Helpdesk

 E-rate Hardware and Software Allocation Eligibility for Cisco Services

-E-rate support is available for Category 2 Funding under the sub-category of Internal Connections.
 Effective with E-rate Funding Year 2026, the FCC proposed to treat all currently eligible software- or remote-based services, including bug fixes, security patches, software-based technical assistance, and configuration changes the same.
 Thus, applicants request all software- and remote-based services with the internal connections equipment that they support.
 This means, services previously included under Category 2 Funding as Basic Maintenance of Internal Connections (BMIC), will now be treated as Internal Connections (IC) under Category 2 Funding.
-Essentially, all Cisco service SKUs will now be treated as Internal Connections contracts just like right-to-use licensing software is.
-This new ruling will allow E-rate applicants to request funding for E-rate eligible or partially eligible service SKUs during the first year of the funding request.

 With Cisco products, services generally include any unbundled service/warranty sold in addition to a product or license.
-A Cisco or Meraki service is normally a combination of TAC support and RMA (return of product or service).
+A Cisco service is normally a combination of TAC support and RMA (return of product or service).
 RMA is considered an ineligible “unbundled warranty” by the E-rate program.
-When Cisco sells a hardware Service/Warranty, we extend TAC support and hardware return to the customer.
+When Cisco sells a hardware Service/Warranty, we extend TAC support and/or hardware return to the customer.
 There are several types of services in Cisco.
 Service SKUs are categorized by type and service level.
 Within the E-rate space, the most common Cisco service program types are:

 Notes: